FedMed-GAN: Federated Domain Translation on Unsupervised Cross-Modality Brain Image Synthesis: Related Work

-\textbf{Cross-Modality Brain GAN.} The existing medical image to image translation~\cite{jiang2019synthesize,ren2021segmentation,DBLP:conf/iccv/0001HMKALK19,DBLP:conf/cvpr/ChenHHS020,kong2021breaking} has demonstrated their considerable prospects for both research and clinical analysis.
-Of these methods, supervised GANs are still the mainstream for cross-modality neuroimaging data synthesis~\cite{Wang2018LocalityAM,Dar2019ImageSI,Sharma2020MissingMP,Yu2020SampleAdaptiveGL,Yu20183DCB,Zuo2021DMCFusionDM}.
+\textbf{Cross-Modality Medical Image Synthesis.} Existing medical image-to-image translation~\citep{jiang2019synthesize,ren2021segmentation,kong2021breaking} has demonstrated their considerable research and clinical analysis potential.
+Of these methods, supervised GANs are still the mainstream for cross-modality neuroimaging data synthesis~\citep{Wang2018LocalityAM,Dar2019ImageSI,Sharma2020MissingMP,Yu2020SampleAdaptiveGL,Yu20183DCB,Zuo2021DMCFusionDM}.
 However, synthesizing in a supervised manner requires paired data for training, which is difficult to implement in practice.
-To solve this problem, both semi-supervised and unsupervised methods are then launched to eliminate the need of paired data.
-Guo~\textit{et al.}~\cite{Guo2021AnatomicAM} leverage a lesion segmentation network as a teacher to guide the generator by using unpaired training data.
-Shen~\textit{et al.}~\cite{Shen2021MultiDomainIC} and Zhou~\textit{et al.}~\cite{Zhou2021AnatomyConstrainedCL} also utilize the high-level tasks to guide the cross-modality image synthesis.
-Huang~\textit{et al.}~\cite{Huang2020SuperResolutionAI,Huang2020MCMTGANMC} make full use of unpaired cross-modality data and project them into a common space.
-The attributed features from the common space bring great helpful to synthesize the missing target modality data.
-However, all of them are centralized training methods, which is impractical against actual situations, since most of medical data are dispersed into different hospitals with privacy legislation resulting in difficulty to collect them centrally.
+To solve this problem, both semi-supervised and unsupervised methods are then launched to eliminate the need of paired data. \citep{Guo2021AnatomicAM} leverage a lesion segmentation network as a teacher to guide the generator by using unpaired training data. \citep{Shen2021MultiDomainIC} and \citep{Zhou2021AnatomyConstrainedCL} also utilize the high-level tasks to guide the cross-modality image synthesis.
+Huang~\textit{et al.}~\citep{Huang2020SuperResolutionAI, Huang2020MCMTGANMC} make full use of unpaired cross-modality data and project them into a common space.
+The attributed features from the common space bring great helpful to synthesize the missing target modality data. \citep{Li2022AGF} employ the dual-domain attention mechanism to extract highly discriminative features on the lesion area. \citep{Wu2023AGGNAG} propose a MRI oriented novel attention-based glioma grading network into mutli-scale feature extraction process, which aims to promote the synergistic interaction among different modality information. \citet{kong2021breaking} introduce a new I2IT model called RegGAN, which converts the unsupervised I2IT task into a supervised I2IT with noisy labels.
+However, RegGAN cannot deal with the severe distortion, which probably happens in the realistic scenarios.